 My pictures show cute baby carrots and cute red potatoes, but you can make this with big carrots and big potatoes.
 Cut them down to pieces that can be eaten in 1-2 bites and call it done.

-Also, most pot roast recipes call for cream of mushroom soup and a package of dry onion soup mix.
+Most pot roast recipes call for cream of mushroom soup and a package of dry onion soup mix.

 Not this one.

-I shared my recipe for homemade cream of mushroom soup, which literally takes 5 MINUTES and tastes a million times better than any canned soup ever will.
+I shared my recipe for homemade cream of mushroom soup, which literally takes FIVE MINUTES and tastes a million times better than any canned soup ever will.
 Trust me on this, and make the soup from scratch.
 If you’re pressed for time, make it the night before.
 It really does take only 5 minutes.

 (And if you don’t like mushrooms, make the celery version of homemade cream of anything soup.)